Ekoda/Monolith/README.md

 ## Auth

-In this project, NextAuth has already been set up to facilitate OAuth authentication.
+NextAuth has already been set up to facilitate OAuth authentication.
 The configuration is located in the `[...nextauth].ts` file within the `pages/api/auth directory`.
 Currently, it is configured for Google authentication, but you can easily extend it to other providers as well.

 When a user is signed in for the first time a new account is created in the database.
 And when an existing user signs in their details are updated.